4rshdeep/celestini/README.md

 enter search value: 4
 true
 ```
 3. The code for question 4 is present inside the notebook `cryptosystem_identifier.ipynb`.
-You could view the notebook as rendered by Github (we have also added an html file `cryptosystem_identifier.html`) or else run the notebook by typing `jupyter notebook` in terminal.
+You could view the notebook as rendered by Github (we have also added an html file `cryptosystem_identifier.html` which can be viewed [here](http://www.cse.iitd.ac.in/~cs5160625/cryptosystem_identifier.html) ) or else run the notebook by typing `jupyter notebook` in terminal.
 Open our notebook from the browser and run each segment.
 Our code requires the packages:
     * tensorflow
     * numpy
     * sklearn